 Melanoma is the deadliest of all skin cancer types.
 Like other types of skin cancer, melanoma is typically caused by unprotected sun exposure or tanning bed usage.
 When melanoma is detected and treated early, it’s treatable, but when caught in later stages, it can spread to other parts of the body and can become fatal.
-Melanomas can present on the skin as a new growth but often times it can develop from an existing mole, which is why if you see any changes to your moles you must see a dermatologist right away.
+Melanomas can present on the skin as a new growth but often times it can develop from an existing mole, which is why if you see any changes to your moles you must see a dermatology provider right away.

 Melanoma Risk Factors